 Among the mighty Alps, Lake Geneva lies on the border of Switzerland and France.
 Tourist cities of Geneva, Lausanne, and Montreux lie on the Swiss side of the lake.
 In the north, Lake Geneva is also surrounded by the Jura mountains which give tourists a lot of hiking, skiing, and trekking options.
 You can take regular boats to enjoy the lake but travelling on a cruise is recommended.

 5. Take The Ride To The Elevation Of 2033 Metres: St Moritz

-A natural treasure, St Moritz is surrounded by glaciers, forests, 25 mountain lakes and peaks like Piz Surlej, Piz Rosatsch, Piz della Margna and Piz Corvatsch.
-They are most well known for outdoor activities and winter sports like skiing and snowboarding.
+A natural treasure, St Moritz is surrounded by glaciers, forests, 25 mountain lakes, and peaks like Piz Surlej, Piz Rosatsch, Piz della Margna, and Piz Corvatsch.
+They are most well-known for outdoor activities and winter sports like skiing and snowboarding.
 What makes it one of the best places to visit in Switzerland is the Glacier Express that runs between St Moritz and Zermatt.
-The ride goes through deep valleys, mountains, gorges, crosses 291 bridges and lasts seven hours.
+The ride goes through deep valleys, mountains, and gorges, crosses 291 bridges, and lasts seven hours.
 The train travels up to an elevation of 2,033 metres.
-Other attractions include St Moritz Lake, Engadine Museum and Silvaplana.
+Other attractions include St Moritz Lake, Engadine Museum, and Silvaplana.

 6. Green Everywhere: Geneva